leanprover-community/lean4game/doc/translate.md

 The server has a set number of languages one can select.
 If your game has been translated to a language not selectable, [open an issue at lean4game](https://github.com/leanprover-community/lean4game/issues) requesting this new language.
 Or, even better, create a PR to translate the [server interface](https://github.com/leanprover-community/lean4game/tree/main/client/public/locales) into that new language.

+## Review

+If you send your translation for review to person who don't know about Lean4Game here followwing recomendations based on experience:

+1. Explicitly specify what file to review.
+Sometimes people go to JSON file in presence of PO file, even if that's in PR description
+2. Make sure that you let your reviewer know that formatting should be preserved during translation.
+That's not obvious.
+For example `` ` `` maye be translated as `"`, That's unlikely what you want to miss.
+Reviewer should be aware about such mistakes coming from automatic translation tools.
+3. Let know reviewer about list of words which can be incorrectly interpreted.
+That's usually tactics - `intro`, `induction`, `case`.
+4. Explicitly suggest use [POEdit](https://poedit.net/) or other translation tool for PO manipulation, since that allow you speak about sentence ranges, and ask for review for example translations in range from 200-299.
+That allow you to recruit multiple pair of eyes, if people are busy.
+Also it's much easier find time to review 50-100 sentences in one go.
+Less likely to have fatigue from that activity.